Md-Talim/nextbird/README.md

 - Image uploads handled by UploadThing.
 - Responsive design with Tailwind CSS and Headless UI components.

+## Project Status
+This project was completed in 2023 as part of my learning with Next.js and TypeScript.
+The original deployment has been taken down, but the application can be run locally.

 ## Getting Started

 To get started with the project, follow these steps: